gxf1212/notes/MD/MD-tutorials-all.md

   he has to add a lot of prm files because of not adding topology when building! not recommended.

+- https://www.youtube.com/watch?v=IET_FvCk9XE very details VMD usage

+  This guy used AutoPSF to model the protein itself! and CHARMM-GUI for ligand.

+  finally merge the files as the above guy does, no `topology xxx`

 - FEP tutorial, build 18C6 and potassium

   ```tcl